 Theories that can explain anything, or are continuously adjusted to cover any new case, don't really add value (they are just a self-abuse of our feeling of understanding).
 Popper-2: it isn't a scientific theory unless it is falsifiable This puts weight on the 2nd leg of the Newtonian triad: making "predictions" I.e. calculating new consequences of the theory.
 17 Prediction: future or consequences?
 Predicting the past.
 (Evolutionary psychology)

-12/Feb/2013

 Why experiment?
-(1)

-The triad only requires observation, data, empirical studies for its 3rd leg.
+(1) The triad only requires observation, data, empirical studies for its 3^{rd} leg.
 Why do some people (especially in psychology) think experiments are strongly preferred for the role of observation?
 Aristotle's biology.
-Everything but the experiment (spontaneous generation of flies) [Armand Leroi]

-Expt. does 2 things:

-A] Isolates one factor from all othersB] Establishes causal direction.
+Everything but the experiment (spontaneous generation of flies) [Armand Leroi] We might, perhaps, distinguish 4 stages for the "triad leg" of observation: - 1.
+Collect and remember any cases you come across - 2.
+Enhanced: you go out of your way to do more: collecting trips, measure properties (not just remember seeing them), dissection - 3.
+Learn by exploration: fiddle with new and unexpected cases to reveal more of their properties [Henry Cavendish] - 4.
+Full-on experiments to isolate causal factors.

 Why experiment?
-(2) A] Isolating one factor from all others - Expt. isolates one factor and varies it independently [the independent variable], and shows the links of that factor independently of others. - For these purposes, demonstrating causation is only useful as one means to the end. - If you have established what factors are independently active, then you can consider creating new combinations which haven't occurred naturally (at least in your samples).
+(2) Expt. does 2 things: A] Isolates one factor from all others B] Establishes causal direction.
+20 Why experiment?
+(3) A] Isolating one factor from all others Expt. isolates one factor and varies it independently [the independent variable], and shows the links of that factor independently of others.
+For these purposes, demonstrating causation is only useful as one means to the end.
+If you have established what factors are independently active, then you can consider creating new combinations which haven't occurred naturally (at least in your samples).
 We never know all the factors.

 Does this work even if it is not you manipulating, but pre-selecting subsets of people?
-[Hornework 2] 20
+[Homework 2] 21

 Why experiment?
-(3)
+(4)

 B] Demonstrating causal direction.